Event Policies, Procedures, and Guidelines

 - Any damages to the space or excessive cleaning/rearrangement required post-event will cause a client to incur a damage and/or cleanup fee comparable to the damage done.
 Clients are reminded to leave the space as they found it.

 - Clients will also be charged a major setup charge fee if they remove furniture or resources from spaces that they have not reserved for use at their own event/location.
 Only Student Centers staff should move, arrange, setup or strike event furniture and equipment.

 - Event Services will send out invoices for all support services at the end of each month for review.
 On approximately the 15th of the following month Event Services will perform Journal Voucher Charge Backs for clients utilizing an University Organization Code for payment.
 If an Organization is paying by check, all checks must be made out to George Mason University.

-- Event Services has three different billing rates (Internal, Sponosored and External).
+- Event Services has three different billing rates (Internal, Sponsored and External).
 Rates are based primarily on method of payment.

 - For University entities paying by a University Organization Code the rate will be based on the 25Live classification of the event (typically internal or sponsored).

 - For services being paid for by other means (cash, check, credit card, …) the rate will be billed as external.
-Exceptions apply for checks from Recognized Student Organizations and Foundation Accounts (these will be classified the same as if paying with University Organization Code).
+Checks from Foundation Accounts will be classified the same as if paying with University Organization Code.